gunnarsikorski/legos/README.md

 - Python
 - Django
 - Django REST Framework
--

 ---

 ## Install Intructions

-- Use the application by heading to the front-end URL deployed on heroku - from there you'll be able to browse the extensive catalogue of Star Wars Legos (more to come, Harry Potter etc.), search for what you like, make a list or two, and leave a review.
+- Use the application by heading to the [front-end repo](https://github.com/gunnarsikorski/legolife) - from there, click the link to the deployed front-end and you'll be able to browse the extensive catalogue of Star Wars Legos (more to come, Harry Potter etc.), search for what you like, make a list or two, and leave a review.
 - OR do your own work to it and fork and clone this repo!

 ---